rubykube/kite2/README.md

 ## TODO

-1. Split the root command into separate files.
+- [x] Split the root command into separate files

-2. Find a way to extend Kite with plugins either by loading custom commands or extending the module
+- [ ] Find a way to extend Kite with plugins either by loading custom commands or extending the module

-3. Create an example git wrapper(kite-git)
+- [ ] Create an example git wrapper(kite-git)

-4. Integrate the git wrapper inside the plugin
+- [ ] Integrate the git wrapper inside the plugin

 ## Installation